 TLU Grant eligibility is based on need and require students to complete a FAFSA.
 Award amounts vary.
 Minimum GPA of 2.0 required for renewal.

 Federal Pell Grant eligibility is based on need as determined by the federal government and the funding level approved by Congress.
-The maximum award per year is $6,095.
+The maximum award for the 2021-2022 award year is $6,495.

 Federal Supplemental Educational Opportunity Grant (SEOG) funds are available to students who show high financial need and are eligible for the Pell Grant.
 TLU receives a limited amount of these federal funds each year to award to students.